 MA Programme Description

-Aligning with the School-wide academic framework, the main practical work takes place in School-wide Electives in Terms 1 and 2.
+Aligning with the School-wide academic framework, the main practical work takes place in School-wide Electives in terms one and two.
 The Informed Practice unit runs alongside, providing a grounding in relevant theory and methods, which are put into practice in workshops where students engage directly with various tools and technologies, operating across pathways.
-Term 3 enables students to focus primarily on dissertations, while focusing them on their chosen pathways in the Experiential Research unit.
-Seminars and workshops are held weekly across all three terms, with core curriculum and skills being front-loaded in Term 1.
+Term three enables students to focus primarily on dissertations, while focusing them on their chosen pathways in the Experiential Research unit.
+Seminars and workshops are held weekly across all three terms, with core curriculum and skills being front-loaded in term one.
 Each student has a Personal Tutor for the year, who organises weekly group tutorials and at least one in-depth individual tutorial per student per term.

-Through the Experiential Research unit, second-year students are engaged in brief initial projects and workshops, to explore a chosen topic in depth, and to propel them into their self-directed practical work, with Work-in-progress as a key milestone.
-In the Design Project unit, they set their own brief and time-table with their Personal Tutor, presenting their project in the Final Exam.
-They have a pathway-specific Personal Tutor for the year, and weekly and individual tutorials continue as before.
+Through the Experiential Research unit, second-year students are engaged in brief initial projects and workshops, to explore a chosen topic in depth, and to propel them into their self-directed practical work, with the Work-in-progress Show as a key milestone.
+In the Design Project unit, they set their own brief and time-table with their personal tutor, presenting their project in the final exam.
+They have a pathway-specific personal tutor for the year, and weekly and individual tutorials continue as before.
 Weekly crits maintain their progress as second-year students specialise, and there are occasional commercial or other projects offered.
-Practical workshops remain open to second-year students, and a Professional Practice series also supports pathway-specific aims.
+Practical workshops remain open to second-year students, and a professional practice series also supports pathway-specific aims.